-- 1 time staff person to perform administrative duties for the Sunshine Ordinance Task Force - 2 Sunshine Commission and to assist any person in gaining access to public meetings or public - 3 information.
-At least one full time staff person shall be the Administrator of the COMMISSION - 4 and shall have no other duties.
-The Clerk of the Board of Supervisors shall provide that the - 5 staff persons with whatever facilities and equipment are necessary to perform said-their - 6 duties.
-(Added by Ord.
+1 full time staff person, who shall be the Administrator of the Commission, to perform 2 administrative duties for the Sunshine Ordinance Task Force Sunshine Commission including 3 and to assist assisting any person in gaining access to public meetings or public information.
+4 At least one full time staff person shall be tThe Administrator of the COMMISSION and shall 5 have no other duties.
+The Clerk of the Board of Supervisors shall provide that the staff 6 persons with whatever facilities and equipment are necessary to perform said their duties.
+7 (Added by Ord.
 265-93, App.
 8/18/93; amended by Ord.
 287-96, App.
-7/12/96; - 7 Proposition G, 11/2/99)
+7/12/96; Proposition G, 8 11/2/99)